 If you have a difficult time with this, keeping a gratitude journal is a great way to cultivate gratitude even during times of hardship.
 At least once a day, make a list of what you are grateful for.
 Contemplate on things that have occurred in the past and how they have worked themselves out or what you learned from them.
 This part can be done in the morning.

+Cultivating gratitude after a long day by journaling the events that made you grateful and things that you received on that day, is a great way of meditating about things.
 In the evening before you go to bed, take an inventory of your thoughts, words, and actions throughout the day.
 Ask yourself if they are in line with what you want to manifest more of in your life?
 If not, make a note to transform these contrary thoughts, words, or actions to those that are in line with your intentions.

 Make sure you write them down!
 Something special happens when you commit things to paper.
 A few years ago, I took a course on visualization, and I wrote down in detail everything that I wanted.
 To my surprise, 90% of what I wrote down came into fruition.
 Now the trick is to unlock the fears that are blocking us from achieving that other 10%.
 This is why journaling is so powerful!
 Journaling helps us unlock those fears and transform them into gratitude.